ValoIntranet/valo-community-samples/scripts/valo-search-to-uwp-migration/README.md

 It is strongly recommended to use the -BackupOldPages flag to generate a backup file of each page before actually migrating it.
 Backup files will be generated in the [temp folder](./temp).
 The Script will create a folder for each hub (using the "HubPrefix" parameter) and a subfolder for the current site.

 If someting went desperately wrong in your migration process you have now the option to iterate over the files here and apply the templates to get back to your old pages.
 This is a good approach to be scripted to repair lots of pages.
 If you're just handling individual pages the SharePoint version history of the page should be sufficient for restoring the old state.

+## Commands

+This script solution has three available commands.
+Which one is best suited for your scenario you'll have to find out yourself.
+However - for a starting point I would recommend to just choose a few dedicated pages of interest and define them in the [Excel sheet](./input/migrate-pages.xlsx).
+Then use the Excel-based, [page-wise migration option](./Update-ValoPages.md) to process these pages.

+For further documentation on the individual commands, please see the following documentations:

+* [Update-ValoPages](./Update-ValoPages.md): Migrate specific pages defined in an [Excel sheet](./input/migrate-pages.xlsx).
+* [Update-ValoSites](./Update-ValoSites.md): Migrate all pages in a specific site.
+* [Update-AllValo-Sites](./Update-AllValoSites.md): Migrate all pages in all sites of a Valo hub.

+You'll find a [sample bootstrap script](./valo-uwp-migration.ps1) that incorporates sample code for the commands as a quick start.

 ## Setup